muratkeremozcan/aws-cdk-in-practice/README.md

 ```

 S3 has the capability to act as a content server for our files, and our front end app is a single page app.
+Useful if you ever use CDK to deploy a front end single page application to a S3 bucket.

 ```ts
 // ./infrastructure/lib/constructs/S3.ts